TimKapf/LetsScrape/README.md

    * If you gather the data at a time where the restaurants are closed there won't be values for the delivery time, <br> following from that, the intepration of those and their averages is not possible

+   #### Bug
+   <ul><li>If you enter the same city multiple times, then there will be multiple plots of the same type.
+We didn't adress this bug, because it's not intended to enter the same city multiple times. </li></ul>

    ## 4. Motivation, Goal and Result